A q-binomial extension of the CRR asset pricing model

-on $[0,T]$ with time-dependent drift, where $(B_t)_{t\in [0,T]}$ is a standard Brownian motion.
-This convergence is proved first for finite-dimensional distributions in Proposition~\ref{p1}, and then in Theorem~\ref{prop:CVtightD2} in terms of weak convergence in the Skorohod space $\dit([0,1],\rit)$ of c\`adl\`ag functions, equipped with the $J_1$ topology given by the distance
+with time-dependent affine interest rate on $[0,T]$, where $(B_t)_{t\in [0,T]}$ is a standard Brownian motion.
+This result is proved in the sense weak convergence on the Skorohod space $\dit([0,T],\rit)$ of c\`adl\`ag functions, equipped with the $J_1$ topology given by the distance